100 Miles in 100 Days Challenge

 - All participants who complete the 100 Miles in 100 Days challenge will receive a limited edition tee-shirt at the park program finale celebration (date to be determined).

-- Tee-shirts must be picked up at the park.
+- Tee-shirts will be picked up at the park you drop-off your logs/tee-shirt order forms.

 - Tee-shirts will NOT be shipped to customers and park(s) will not be responsible for product not picked up.